FAIR-by-Design-Methodology/FAIR-by-Design_ToT/01-FAIR skills & principles/Content/01-FAIR skills & principles.md

 [Get more detailed information on the activity](../Activities/Assessing%20FAIRness%20of%20Learning%20Materials.md).

-## Summary

-At the end provide a short summary of the main points of the learning unit (these are the key takeaways that help reflect on the learning outcomes)

 ## Suggested Reading
 - [Wilkinson, M., Dumontier, M., Aalbersberg, I. et al. The FAIR Guiding Principles for scientific data management and stewardship.
 Sci Data 3, 160018 (2016).](https://doi.org/10.1038/sdata.2016.18)
 - [OECD, Giving Knowledge for Free, The Emergence of Open Educational Resources, 2007](https://www.oecd.org/education/ceri/givingknowledgeforfreetheemergenceofopeneducationalresources.htm)
 - [Wiley, The Instructional Use of Learning Objects, 2002](https://members.aect.org/publications/InstructionalUseofLearningObjects.pdf)
 - [Balatsoukas P, Morris A, O'Brien A. Learning objects update: Review and critical approach to content aggregation.
 Journal of Educational Technology & Society, 11(2):119-30, 2008.](https://eric.ed.gov/?id=EJ814100)
-- provide a list of references for further reading that should help clarify the content of the learning unit and elevate the knowledge level
-- [Markdown guide](https://www.markdownguide.org/), free and open-source reference guide that explains how to use Markdown.